HalvorCappelenWik/INF102_Mandatory1/README.md

 ### Task 2.1
 Implement the selection of robots in `RandomStrategy` and `ClosestStrategy` using your code from Task 1.1 and 1.2.
+You need to make sure you select enough robots for the job.
+If there are not enough robots available for the job then you must return an empty list.

 ```java
 @Override